Ratgeber

 Series, parallel, or mixed connection?
 Find out how to best connect your solar modules!

-You want to install solar modules on your motorhome, camper or balcony Are you installing solar panels and looking for the most efficient way to connect them?
+Do you want to install solar panels on your motorhome, campervan, or balcony and are looking for the most efficient way to connect them?
 Then you've come to the right place.
-The way you connect your solar panels—whether in series, parallel, or mixed—has a decisive influence on the performance, efficiency, and safety of your photovoltaic system.
+The way you connect your solar panels – whether in series, parallel, or a mixed configuration – has a crucial impact on the performance, efficiency, and safety of your photovoltaic system.

-Especially with Balcony power plants and mobile solar systems on vans or motorhomes, the question often arises: Which produces more electricity?
-Which is safer?
-And how do I get the most out of my solar system?
-This decision may seem technical and complicated at first glance, but with a little background knowledge it is easy to make – and can save a lot of money and stress in the long run.
+Especially with balcony power plants and mobile solar systems on vans or motorhomes, the question often arises: What produces more electricity?
+What is safer?
+And how do I get the maximum output from my solar system?
+This decision seems technical and complicated at first glance, but with a little background knowledge it can be easily made – and can save a lot of money and hassle in the long run.

-In this article, we'll take you on a clear and practical journey through the various types of solar module connections.
-You'll learn how series, parallel, and mixed connections work, what the differences are, and which solution is best suited for your application—whether it's a balcony power station or a mobile solar system.
+In this article, we'll take you on a clear and practical journey through the different types of solar panel circuits.
+You'll learn how series, parallel, and mixed circuits work, what their differences are, and which solution is best suited to your application – whether it's a balcony power plant or a mobile solar system.

-Our goal: To make your decision easier so that you can optimally connect your solar modules and achieve the highest possible energy yield – efficiently, safely and in line with your individual situation.
+Our goal: To make your decision easier, so that you can optimally connect your solar modules and achieve the highest possible energy yield – efficiently, safely and tailored to your individual situation.

-So: Ready to get the most out of your solar energy?
-Let's find out how to properly connect your solar panels.
+So, are you ready to get the most out of your solar energy?
+Then let's find out together how to properly connect your solar panels.
 Let's start with the basics: the difference between series and parallel connections.

 Connect solar modules in parallel

-In parallel connection, all positive poles of the modules are connected together and all negative poles as well.
-This results in the Electricity of the individual modules added , while the Voltage remains constant .
-In general, care should be taken to never reach the full voltage, but always stay approximately 20% below the specified voltage, as solar modules can have higher voltages on colder days.
-This applies to both parallel and series connections.
+In a parallel connection, all positive poles of the modules are connected together, as are all negative poles.
+This causes the current of the individual modules to add up , while the voltage remains the same .
+Generally, care should be taken to ensure that the full voltage is never reached, but rather that the voltage is always approximately 20% below the specified voltage, as solar modules can exhibit a higher voltage on colder days.
+This applies to both parallel and series connections of solar modules.

 Rated power (Pmpp) 100 Wp